 - 9. In the Translation Object box, type the name of the compiled translation object (or click Browse, select the translation object, and click Open).
 The path you supply must be valid and the translation object extension must be .txo.
 This parameter is mandatory. - 10.
 In the Data File box, type the name of the data file you wish to use when translating data with the test map (or click Browse, select the data file, and click Open).
 If you supply a path, it must be valid. - 11.
 Click Run Test.
-While the test is running, this state is indicated on the dialog box.
-The Map Editor forwards the translation object and data file to the Gentran Integration Suite system where it is translated.
+While the test is running, this state is indicated in the information bar at the bottom of the dialog box.
+The Map Editor forwards the translation object and data file to the Application system where it is translated.
 Results are returned in the Web browser and text editor configured as the default for the machine, reporting success or any errors encountered.